 One important aspect to cover here refers to the heating of the tension cylinder.
-As it heats up, the resistance will decrease a little bit, and you might feel the need to re-adjust.
+As it heats up, the resistance will decrease slightly, and you might feel the need to re-adjust.
 Therefore, it’s a good idea to start on a low setting, then after 5 minutes of rowing, to add more levels.

 The performance monitor, or the meter, is far from being a sophisticated unit.
 It’s one of the most basic models that you can find for this type of fitness equipment.
 It tracks time, calories, count, and total count.
 However, it does not track distance, speed, and pulse.

 It’s relatively easy to operate, featuring only one button.
 By pressing the button, you can select what value to display on the screen at all times.
 Or, you can choose the SCAN function, which will cycle throughout all the values, showing each one for 6 seconds, then moving to the next.

 It features only one button.
 To reset all the values to 0, except the Total Count, you need to press and hold down the button for 2 seconds.
 The total count resets after the removable of the batteries.

 The fitness console starts when it detects seat movement and automatically shuts off after 4 minutes of inactivity.
 The console is battery operating, requiring two AA-type batteries.
 However, they do not come with the rower.